jamtools/jamtools/doks/content/_index.md

 ---
 title: "Jam Tools"
 description: ""
-lead: "A streamlined framework to create real-time multiplayer applications, with first-class support for MIDI and IO devices."
+lead: "A streamlined framework to create real-time multiplayer applications, with first-class support for MIDI and IO devices.
+Keep your repos simple, and your ideas big."
 date: 2023-09-07T16:33:54+02:00
 lastmod: 2023-09-07T16:33:54+02:00
 draft: false